bla5r/RemoteLogger/README.md

 # RemoteLogger

-Tool to make Android app re-engineering 3rd party easier.
+Tiny tool to make Android app re-engineering 3rd party easier.
 This project provides remote logging functions for smali source code.

 # Requirements

-First of all, you have to decompile your Android app with [APKTool](https://ibotpeaches.github.io/Apktool/ "APKTool").
-If you want to debug an app in a device out of your local network, you must have an internet reachable appliance with web server.
+First of all, you have to decompile your Android app with [APKTool](https://ibotpeaches.github.io/Apktool/).
+Note that if you want to debug an app out of your local network, the device has to access WAN network and you must control an appliance reachable over Internet.

 # Usage

-  + 1. Run installation script
+  + Run installation script
 ```
 	./install.sh "http://url.com[:port]/"
 ```
-This script will generate your own logging smali class, with the URL you specialize.
+This script will generate your own logging smali class with the URL you specialize.
-  + 2. Put all smali files in "out" directory on the decompile root source directory
+  + Put all smali files in "out" directory on the decompile root source directory
-  + 3. Inject smali method calls in the app source code (see section below for more details)
+  + Inject smali method calls in the app source code (see section below for more details)
-  + 4. Recompile the app with APKTool
+  + Recompile the app thanks to APKTool
-  + 5. Align and sign APK file
+  + Align and sign APK file
-  + 6. Install APK on your (virtual) device
+  + Install APK on your (virtual) device

 # Methods